chrissimpkins/naked-docs/quickstart.rst

 This will launch tox and run the tests in Python 2.7 and 3.3 according to your specifications in the tox.ini file.
 Confirm that they both pass and then we'll move on.

+The ``test`` command also works with py.test and the built-in Python unittest test runner.
+Click through the link below for more information.

 Learn More
 ^^^^^^^^^^^
 `The Naked Test Command <http://docs.naked-py.com/executable.html#the-test-command>`_